 5. Create a Bond Ladder

 Imagine your granddaughter just turned 8.
 In 10 years, she’ll need her first year’s tuition.
 So you buy a 10-year bond.
 Over the next 10 years, you get to enjoy the income.
-When it matures, you get the principal back, and you hand it over to your granddaughter to help with that first tuition payment.
+When the bond matures, you get the principal back, and you can hand it over to your granddaughter to help with that first tuition payment.

-But you don’t stop there.
+But you don’t have to stop there.
 You also buy a bond that matures in 11 years, another that matures in 12 years, and another that matures in 13 years.
-Each then matures in time for her sophomore, junior, and senior years, respectively.
+Each bond pays you income and then matures in time for her sophomore, junior, and senior years, respectively.

 You’ve set aside money to help with her tuition on a perfect schedule for when she’ll need it.
 And you get to enjoy the interest payments as passive income in the meantime.